asrouji/LMU/README.md

 # LMU Coursework
-A directory of all relevant Computer Science courses and projects I've completed at LMU
+A directory of all relevant Computer Science coursework and projects I've completed at LMU

 ## Courses